 Despite Tom’s claim, Arthur Schmidt (one of the editors) denied that Eric is the Marty who punches Biff.
 One of the questions that has been asked is why Michael isn’t wearing the same white T-shirt that Eric wore (the U.S. patent of a guitar).
-I believe that it was done to prove that they weren’t using Eric’s footage.
+I believe that it was done to prove that they weren’t using Eric’s footage (Crispin’s clothes in the comparison shots below support this very notion).
 I asked Kevin Pike (the designer of the film’s DeLorean and the special effects supervisor) why Robert changed it.
 He said: “I don’t know.
 He asked the wardrobe gal to make Marty’s outfit resemble the kinds of clothes that I wore.”

 Robert was quoted as saying it was obvious after two days that Eric was miscast.
-The trilogy’s publicists, Marsha Robertson and Michael Klastorin, misquoted Eric as telling Peter Bogdanovich in a phone call that even he knew he was wrong for the part during the first fortnight (albeit Tolkan claimed that Eric didn’t know why he was being let go so late into the shoot).
+The trilogy’s publicists, Marsha Robertson and Michael Klastorin, misquoted Eric as telling Peter Bogdanovich in a phone call that even he knew he was wrong for the part during the first fortnight (albeit Tolkan quoted Eric as saying “Well, they can’t fire me now” on the last day of the shoot).
 If he felt misplaced, he wouldn’t have gone on record that the firing was brutal.
 He was so shamed by his firing that he attended acting classes shortly thereafter before moving to Paris, where he acted in Code Name: Emerald prior to being in BTTF.